 Property Division and Child Support

 Unmarried couples contemplating a separation are well served in mediation, where you can discuss your financial reality and plans for the future, and consider how you have handled owning property together or apart during the years of your relationship.
 There may be unique intricacies or customs that have directed how you managed your shared household.
-We provide a forum to consider these fully, including an examination of your history together, your budgets and your goals as you move forward toward distinct households.
+I provide a forum to consider these fully, including an examination of your history together, your budgets and your goals as you move forward toward distinct households.

 - Support of your child(ren) is the area in which legal considerations are discussed alongside your and your child(ren)’s budgets.
 A detailed review helps you arrive at a mutually affordable and realistic child support agreement that will hold up in court, while providing for all family members.